Plutonomicon/plutarch-plutus/docs/GUIDE.md

 evalWithArgsT x args = fmap (\(_, _, s) -> unScript s) . evaluateScript . flip applyArguments args $ compile x
 ```

+> Note: You can pretty much ignore the UPLC types involved here.
+All it really means is that the result is a "UPLC program".
+When it's printed, it's pretty legible - especially for debugging purposes.
+Although not necessary to use Plutarch, you may find the [Plutonomicon UPLC guide](https://github.com/Plutonomicon/plutonomicon/blob/main/uplc.md) useful.

 ## Syntax

 A Plutarch script is a `Term`.
 This can consist of-